fethidogan/Guess-the-word/README.md

 Written in python

 Features
+- text files and .py file should be same directroy with the os.getcwd() or it wont work

 - chooses random word from a file
 - generates number of underscores same size with the word